Fixed-Asset-Ratio-Trading/fixed-ratio-trading/FixedRatioTrading.Dashboard/API_DOCUMENTATION.md

       "tokenBName": "USD Coin",

-      // Human-readable ratio string combining numerator and denominator (e.g., "10000:1") "ratio": "10000:1",
+      // Human-readable ratio string combining numerator and denominator (e.g., "10000:1") "ratioDisplay": "10000:1",

-      // Numerator part of the trading ratio - how many units of TokenA per RatioBDenominator units of TokenB "ratioANumerator": 10000,
+      // Trading ratio representing how many units of TokenA per 1 unit of TokenB "ratio": 10000,

-      // Denominator part of the trading ratio - the base unit count for TokenB in the ratio "ratioBDenominator": 1,

       // Current total liquidity amount of TokenA in the pool (in smallest token units, e.g., satoshis for BTC) "totalTokenALiquidity": 50000000000,